-This Act gives Greater Wellington the power to take water and carry out works necessary to supply water to local authorities in the Wellington metropolitan area.
+This Act gives Greater Wellington the power to take water and carry out works necessary to supply water to local authorities in the Wellington region's metropolitan areas.
 The Act also gives Greater Wellington the power to set aside land for water collection and water collection purposes.